Bounties-Network/StandardBounties/README.md

 ## 3. Development

 Any application can take advantage of the bounties network registry, which is currently deployed on the Main Ethereum Network at `0x8c9fe49Cd196BDafCD0B7C3078fa9823d247564a`.
-The `bountiesnetwork.eth` name will also always resolve to the most up-to-date registry version for the Bounties Network.
+The `BountiesNetwork.eth` name will also always resolve to the most up-to-date registry version for the Bounties Network.

 #### Data Schema